Ambassadors Theatre (London): Management

-Productions
+Recent and present productions

 The Ambassadors opened on 5 June 1913 with a production of Monckton Hoffe's Panthea that played fifteen performances.
 The following year saw the introduction of the revue Odds and Ends—written by Harry Grattan and Edward Jones and introducing new star Alice Delysia—followed by its sequel More, which collectively ran for more than 500 performances.

 The theatre is most famous for presenting the original production of the longest-running play in history, Agatha Christie’s The Mousetrap.
 The second of Christie's plays to have been performed at the theatre, preceded by Murder on the Nile (1946), The Mousetrap opened on 25 November 1952 directed by Peter Cotes and starring Richard Attenborough and Sheila Sim.
 The production broke the record for the longest West End run on 12 April 1958, and passed the 5000 performance mark on 9 December 1964.
 It continued to run at the Ambassadors until 23 March 1974, at which point it transferred to St Martin's Theatre, opened two days later, and continues to run today.

 The theatre presented the world premiere of Noël Coward’s comedy Hay Fever, opening on 8 June 1925 to “amiable” notices, directed by the author and starring Marie Tempest as Judith Bliss.
 Three months later the play transferred to the Criterion Theatre, and its reputation has endured through numerous revivals and adaptations.
 Another of Coward's plays, Fallen Angels, was presented at the theatre in 1949, in a Shakespeare Memorial Theatre production directed by Willard Stoker and starring Hermione Baddeley and Hermione Gingold.

 A number of Eugene O’Neill’s plays have been presented at the theatre, including at least two English premieres: The Emperor Jones (1925) and The Hairy Ape (1931), both starring Paul Robeson.
 The latter was forced to close after only five performances due to Robeson contracting severe laryngitis.
 Two of Harold Pinter’s plays, The Hothouse (1980) and Ashes to Ashes (1996), and two of Conor McPherson’s, The Weir (1997) and Port Authority (2001), also had their West End premieres at the theatre.

 Other West End premieres of note have included: